NyanKaungSet/NA-1/README.md

 # CSS Framework

 This is my own CSS Framework :smile:.
 Add the class to your html tags.
 Mine are not responsive like Bootstrap.
-But you can use.
-Please :star:ing my repo, if you like :hug:.
+But you can use. :star: my repo, if you like :hugs:.

 # Usage
 ### Body